Mari, Syria: Culture and religion

 The first and second kingdoms were heavily influenced by the Sumerian south.
-The society was led by an urban oligarchy, and the citizens were well known for elaborate hair styles and dress.
-The calendar was based on a solar year divided into twelve months, and was the same calendar used in Ebla "the old Eblaite calendar".
-Scribes wrote in Sumerian language and the art was indistinguishable from Sumerian art, so was the architectural style.
+The society was led by an urban oligarchy, and the citizenry was known for elaborate hair and dress styles.
+They used the Eblaite calendar based on a solar year divided into twelve months.
+Scribes wrote in the Sumerian language; art and architecture was indistinguishable from that of Sumer.